silliKate/Spam-Detector-NN/README.md

    ```

    The script preprocesses the data in spam.csv for training.
 You can adjust the hyperparameters as needed for experimentation purposes.
-   Note: Running this script will overwrite the existing `model_params.npz`; the original version is available in the `backup/` folder.
+   > Note: Running this script will overwrite the existing `model_params.npz`, the original version is available in the `backup/` folder.

    Additionally, the script includes utility functions to monitor the model’s performance, such as tracking various learning rates vs cost during training.

 ## Learning Rate Analysis